 From historical tales of the Tour de France and epic trans-continental adventures, to training and nutrition guides and beautiful coffee table books, there’s bound to be something here for everyone.

-Because the selection is so vast, we’ve broken our picks down into categories that should help you narrow down your choices to something you’re sure to love.
+Because the selection is so vast, we’ve split our picks into categories that should help you narrow down your choices to something you’re sure to love.